tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 * [MT3608 boost module](https://www.aliexpress.com/item/32948417810.html)
 * [18650 3.7V 5000mAh Battery](https://www.aliexpress.com/item/33024456380.html) (the one I'm using right now is actually 3300mAh)
 * [10*15mm SPST rocker switch](https://www.aliexpress.com/item/32997395813.html) - for power
-* [3-Pin SPDT Toggle Switch](https://www.aliexpress.com/item/32944145213.html) - for engin and nav lights control
+* [3-Pin SPDT Toggle Switch](https://www.aliexpress.com/item/32944145213.html) - for engine and nav lights control

-The following diagram shows the basic wiring of the controller (not including LEDs, smoothing capcitors and diodes).
+The following diagram shows the basic wiring of the controller (not including LEDs, smoothing capacitors and diodes).
-See the main schematic for the smoothing capcitors and diodes.
+See the main schematic for the smoothing capacitors and diodes.
 For the indicator LEDs, there are wired with suitable currently limiting resistors as follows:

 | LED                         | Resistor |